Dbandfield/task/README.md

 This is a test application written in Python which keeps track of how much time you spend on tasks.

+## Setup

-## Requirements
+### Requirements

 This has only been tested on Arch Linux 64bit using Python 3.6.5.
-It should work on Mac, but probably will not work on Windows (because of the bash scripts and the curses library). if `./tasklog` does not work you can try `./tasklog.py`.
+It should work on Mac, but will not work on Windows without modifications and extra modules.

 * Python 3 [Get it here](https://www.python.org/getit/).
 Only version 3.6.5 has been tested with this application.
 * PIP.
 You should have it already if you have a recent Python version, see [here](https://pip.pypa.io/en/stable/installing/) if you don't or are not sure